miku/exploreio/Solutions.md

 S08
 ---

-Here, we use [io.ReadFull](https://golang.org/pkg/io/#ReadFull), which will reads the exactly the size of the buffer from the reader.
+Here, we use [io.ReadFull](https://golang.org/pkg/io/#ReadFull), which will read exactly the size of the buffer from the reader.

 > ReadFull reads exactly len(buf) bytes from r into buf.
 It returns the number of bytes copied and an error if fewer bytes were read.
 The error is EOF only if